srujanaelicherla/srujanaelicherla/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=srujanaelicherla&color=blue)

-# Hi there 👋, I'm Srujana Elicherla
+# Hi there, I'm Srujana Elicherla

 A Computer Science student at M.S.
 Ramaiah University, passionate about building intelligent systems through a strong foundation in Data Structures and Algorithms.
 My goal is to bridge theoretical knowledge with practical, impactful AI projects.